aappleton8/OpPermissions/README.md

  - oppermissions.seepluginmessages : Enable the player to see plugin messages (such as config save messages) | Default: op

 ## Config:
-All configurable options for this plugin are in the file 'config.yml'.
+All configurable options for this plugin are in the 'config.yml' file.
+This file contains the following fields.
  - useuuids - Sets whether the plugin should use usernames or UUIDs (true: use UUIDs; false: use usernames)
  - updateonplayerjoins - Sets whether the plugin should check the information of a player each time it joins or not (true: check player information; false: don't check player information)
  - onlyautoupdateonline - Sets whether the plugin should only allow opping, deopping and updating information of online players or online and offline players (there is no guarentee that the information changed for offline players will be correct) (true: online players only; false: online and offline players)